onuryurtsever/Udacity-Data-Engineering-Projects/Project 3 - Data Modeling with Amazon Redshift/README.md

 * select a.name as Artist, s.title as Song from songs s inner join artists a on s.artist_id=a.artist_id

+## Some Tips

+You can improve and optimize query performance by using **"DISTKEY"** and **"SORTKEY"** instead of transactional database indexes since Amazon Redshift is a columnar database with compressed storage.

 # THE END